RiboSphere: Learning Unified and Efficient Representations of RNA Structures: Related Work

 Generative modeling for biomolecules has transitioned from continuous latent models to discrete tokenization frameworks that better align with the hierarchical nature of biological structures.
 Early research utilized VAEs with continuous Gaussian priors to capture evolutionary constraints \cite{riesselman2018deep}, but these models often suffer from posterior collapse when paired with expressive decoders and struggle to resolve the rugged energy structure landscapes \cite{ramakers2024novo}.
 VQ-VAEs \cite{xue2019supervised} emerged as a robust alternative, discretizing the latent space into a codebook of structural motifs.
 This paradigm has been successfully applied to protein engineering: FoldToken \cite{gao2025foldtoken} uses soft quantization to enable sub-Angstrom backbone reconstruction, while GCP-VQVAE \cite{pourmirzaei2025gcp} and ESM3 \cite{hayes2025simulating} integrate SE(3)-equivariant encoders to keep geometric consistency.
 Hybrid approaches like ProVQ \cite{liu2025designing} and SLM \cite{lu2025structure} further combine VQ-VAEs with diffusion models to capture dynamic conformational ensembles.

 In the RNA domain, generative modeling is still navigating the balance between sequence-based fluency and structural fidelity.
 While GenerRNA \cite{zhao2024generrna} leverages large-scale language modeling to learn RNA "grammar" from sequences, structural models like Dfold \cite{ramakers2024novo} have only recently introduced VQ-VAEs for de novo 3D prediction.
 However, current RNA-specific models often rely on coarse-grained representations, such as three-class distance binning, which lack the resolution to model intricate non-canonical interactions.
-Furthermore, existing methods primarily focus on single-chain folding, leaving a methodological gap in modeling multi-chain interfaces.
-Our work addresses these limitations by introducing a high-fidelity, geometry-complete quantization framework for multi-chain RNA docking and interface reconstruction.
+Furthermore, existing methods primarily focus on single-chain RNA folding, leaving a methodological gap in modeling multi-chain interfaces.
+While RiboSphere is currently trained and evaluated on single-chain RNA, the underlying discrete, geometry-complete quantization framework is conceptually compatible with multi-chain docking and interface modeling, which we plan to explore in future work.